 Located on Euston Road opposite King’s Cross and St Pancras stations, Belgrove House is a new-build specialised laboratory and office building for the life-sciences sector to be occupied by MSD as a UK Discovery Research Centre and HQ .

-The scheme is targeting a BREEAM Outstanding rating.
-It is designed to be innovative, highly sustainable and an example of carbon emissions reduction in construction, operation, and future refurbishment.
+The scheme is designed to be innovative, highly sustainable and an example of carbon emissions reduction in construction, operation, and future refurbishment.
 Operational energy is reduced through a 'biophilic' double-skin facade allowing natural ventilation and providing a zone for planting.

 The building's configuration emerges from a clear arrangement of uses on the site.
 Life-sciences research laboratories are located on the largest floorplates at floors 1-3, providing animation to the facades and a public window into the research activity within.
 Offices will be located on floors 5-9 and the fourth floor will serve as a dedicated ‘collaboration hub’.